Did you know there are 131,760 astrological types?CLICK HERE! 90 Page Expansive Natal Astrology Charts - Only $29.95 CLICK HERE!

 Descendant: The intersection of the ecliptic with the western horizon where planets set or descend; the beginning of the Seventh house.
 The Descendant in our chart is our experience of others and the world as not-self; lost aspects of our self that we experience through - or look for in - others, and with which we are least identified.
 To see where the Descendant is in a Natal Chart, Click here!

 Detriment: a planet is said to be in its detriment in the sign opposite the one it rules.
 Here a planet's power is blocked, its full expression hindered, or it has difficulty expressing its positive or optimistic side (in a sign so uncongenial to its nature).
+A detriment can be too much (overkill) above what is necessary.
 The Sun is in its detriment in Aquarius, the Moon in Capricorn, Mercury in Sagittarius or Pisces, Venus in Aries or Scorpio, Mars in Libra or Taurus, Jupiter in Gemini, Saturn in Cancer, Uranus in Leo, Neptune in Virgo, and Pluto in Taurus.

 Dignified: said of a planet in a sign it rules.
 Here it most freely, naturally and powerfully expresses its energy; and, if a personal planet, is a dominant force in the whole chart.